antimof/UxPlay/README.txt

 UxPlay uses [GStreamer](https://gstreamer.freedesktop.org) Plugins for rendering audio and video, This means that video and audio are supported "out of the box", using a choice of plugins.
-Gstreamer decoding is plugin agnostic, and uses accelerated decoders if available.
+Gstreamer decoding is plugin agnostic, and uses accelerated GPU decoders if available.
 For Intel integrated graphics, the VAAPI plugin is preferable.
-VAAPI is convenient for Intel and some AMD systems.
+VAAPI is open-source, and supports some AMD systems, as well as INTEL, and open-source "Nouveau" NVIDIA drivers.

-For NVIDIA graphics with the proprietary drivers, the nvdec plugin (recently renamed nvh264dec) can be used with the NVIDIA GPU.
+For NVIDIA graphics with the proprietary drivers (and CUDA), the nvdec plugin (recently renamed nvh264dec) can be used for accelerated video decoding on the NVIDIA GPU.
 This plugin is part of gstreamer1.0-plugins-bad, but is generally not included in binary packages, as NVIDIA's proprietary [Video Codec SDK](https://docs.nvidia.com/video-technologies/video-codec-sdk/nvdec-video-decoder-api-prog-guide/) must be downloaded, and three header files from it must be added to the gstreamer source before the plugin can be compiled.
 Users must do this